“Brethren, I speak in the manner of men: Though it is only a man’s covenant, yet if it is confirmed, no one annuls or adds to it.”

 no one annuls

-There are two ways you can change a contract: 1) annul it, and 2) add to it.
-The word “annuls” means to put to no value, the idea is to render it void.
-If we unilaterally cancel a contract as human beings, we are not true to our word.
-Even human contracts, once we confirm them, cannot change until they run out.
+You can change a contract in two ways: 1) annul it and 2) add to it.
+The word “annuls” means to put to no value; the idea is to render the covenant void.
+If we unilaterally cancel a contract as human beings, we are not true to our word or commitment.
+Even human contracts, once we confirm them, cannot change until they expire.

 or adds to it

 God’s contract with Abraham was unconditional.
-It did not depend on Abraham’s belief; it depended entirely on God’s promise in grace.
+It did not depend on Abraham’s belief; it relied entirely on God’s promise that He made by grace.
 God made a no-strings-attached contract.
 If Abraham believed, God would justify him.
 It was all about grace.

 God will never change justification by faith because His character never changes.

-People market new ideas today as if their ideas are the latest and greatest.
+People market new ideas today as if they are the latest and greatest.
 Newer is not necessarily better.
-God is always consistent with His promises made many years ago.
+God is always consistent with His promises made many centuries ago.
 He will never go back on His Word.

-Man may change a contract, but God will always be true to His promises.
-God made a promise that we will have eternal life by grace through faith.
+A man may change a contract, but God will always be faithful to His promises.
+God promised that we will have eternal life by grace through faith.
 He will never go back on that.
-To claim that God goes back on His Word would charge Him with a breach of faith.
+To claim that God goes back on His Word would charge Him with a breach of trust.
 God’s commitment to us is still in force because He is always true to Himself.